fallais/go-nagrapi/README.md

 ## Usage

+### As a software

 Software can be used as follow : `go-nagrapi -s status.dat`

-## Docker
+### As a Docker container

 It can (or must) be deployed in a Docker container as follow :

-`docker run -d --name api.1 -p 5555:8080 -v /var/log/centreon-engine/status.dat:/usr/bin/status.dat fallais/go-nagrapi`
+`docker run -d --name api.1 -p 8080:8080 -v /var/log/centreon-engine/status.dat:/usr/bin/status.dat fallais/go-nagrapi`

+## API

+Once started, you can access this page : `http://localhost:8080/state`